adamrenklint/qwak/README.md

 ## Concepts

+- Timing is step based, where a default step is two 1/16th beats, i.e. 48 ticks
-- A *session* consists of several layered *sequences*
+- A *pattern* consists of several layered *sequences*
-- A *sequence* maps to a *kit* by id
+- A *sequence* maps to a *kit* by id and contains an array of *notes*
-- Steps are 48 ticks, 2/16 beats, by default
+- A *note* contains instructions for how to play back a sample

 ## Syntax